-Safety compliance for motor carriers
+FMCSA compliance for motor carriers

 A motor carrier is an entity that transports passengers or property for compensation.
-To ensure that the motor carrier is compliant with regulations and operating safely, a safety fitness standard developed and used by the FMCSA lays out rules and regulations for managing requirements.
+To ensure that the motor carrier is compliant with regulations and operates safely, a safety fitness standard developed and used by the FMCSA lays out rules and regulations for managing requirements.

 This standard states that the carrier must show that safety management controls are being used effectively.
-Adequate controls will reduce unsafe vehicle operation, improper repair or maintenance, hiring unqualified drivers, not keeping accident registers or reports, or violation of transportation of hazardous materials.
+Adequate controls will reduce unsafe vehicle operation, improper repair and/or maintenance, hiring unqualified drivers, not keeping accident registers or reports, or violation of transportation of hazardous materials.

 The FMCSA requires that anyone certified or wanting to become certified perform compliance reviews, safety audits, roadability reviews, or roadside inspections concerning the safety fitness standard, undergo periodic quality-control and training requirements.

 Then, based on the availability and use of safety management controls and the frequency and severity of regulatory violations, the FMCA will assign a safety rating to the motor carrier.
 A safety rating or rating means a rating of ‘Satisfactory,’ ‘Conditional,’ or ‘Unsatisfactory.’